mackee/GitHub-Apps-Auth/README.md

 **Required: true**

 This parameter is the App ID of your GitHub Apps.
-Use the C <App ID> in the About section of your GitHub Apps page.
+Use the `App ID` in the About section of your GitHub Apps page.

 #### installation\_id